CaliStyle/humpback/README.md

 ##Quick Start
 For now, there is no complete CLI or node module, so to get started with humpback you can use the standard sails.js way.
-First you will need to have node.js, sails.js, Ruby, Sass, and PhantomJs installed.
+First you will need to have node.js/NPM, sails.js, Ruby, Sass, and PhantomJs installed.
+*NOTE: PhantomJs works best if installed globally `npm install phantomjs -g`*

 Then, Fork this repo
 ```sh